yoohyunseog/upbit-nb-wave-ai-bot/SCENARIO_EN.md

-## Chapter 2 — The Heart of a Moving Village
+## Chapter 2 — The Heart of a Moving Village (N/B Guild, Ruin-Refit Mobile Settlement)

 - Present Anchorage: on the seam of minute-candles, where a pale tide folds in
 - Current Zone: BLUE dominant; a distant ORANGE swell is forming
 - Village Energy (E): 53.7 — slowly recovering
 - Treasury: 1,250,000 KRW, Coins: 0 (first coin is the spark we seek)
 - Elder’s Broadcast: “BUY only in BLUE, SELL only in ORANGE.
 Today, we wait for pullback confirmation.”

+### Identity — N/B Guild and Ruin-Refit Origin
+- Guild: the village belongs to the N/B Guild, whose discipline is the NB-wave.
+- Origin: this is a mobile village rebuilt from a high-drain, ruined settlement; modular decks, cards, and a resilient treasury were retrofitted for travel.

 ### The Elder (Guild Branch Chief)
 - Compass, accountant, and expedition captain in one.